skasio/shippit-coding-challenge/README.md

 | `GET_RELATIONSHIP "Betty" "Child"`              | `PERSON_NOT_FOUND`      | Betty doesn't exist         |
 | `GET_RELATIONSHIP "King Arthur" "Pets"`         | _no output_             | Invalid relationship type   |
 | `GET_RELATIONSHIP "King Arthur"`                | _no output_             | Invalid number of arguments |

+## Assumptions

+- Both quoted and unquoted action parameters are supported, as seen in the provided examples.
+- Invalid actions and relationships produce no output, as this behavior was not documented.
+This prevents failures in a test harness due to unexpected output.
+- While most relationship types are singular, `SIBLINGS` is kept plural to ensure compatibility with existing tests.
+- Although relationship types are defined as singular, the `GET_RELATIONSHIP` action may return multiple values.
+This makes sense since it queries for all individuals related by the specified type.

 ## Approach